denten-books/plain-text/2-device.md

 Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or, what Moreno alternatively calls the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
-Robots, for Moreno, were more than mechanized automatons.
-"Machine rule" encompasses all devices, social structures, and products of the mind that diminish creativity.
-He writes:
+Robots for Moreno encompass all devices, social structures, and products of the mind that diminish creativity.
-"these methods have always amounted simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living moments, and to strive towards one unchangeable goal: the illusion of the finished, perfected product whose assumed perfectibility was an excuse [...] for forsaking its past, for preferring one partial phenomenon to the whole reality" [@moreno_who_1953, 233].
-The "illusion of the perfected product" reduces humans to "machine-addicts," residing in a "jungle of robots" that threatens to suffocate all spontaneous activity.
+With time, "technical devices" and the "methods in the making of cultural products" are inherited and "used with less friction."
+For Moreno, technology is first and foremost a labor-saving device and creativity the single most important kind of labor.
+When the effort of creativity is diminished significantly, humans begin to "neglect and abandon the genuine and outstanding creative process."
+The robot leads to the extinguishing of "all the active, living moments," striving towards the "illusion of the finished, perfected product" [@moreno_who_1953, 233].
+This illusion reduces humans to "machine-addicts," residing in a "jungle of robots" that threatens to suffocate all spontaneous activity.
 Through robots, life then becomes a script.

-In the name of comfort, safety, and prolonged life, technocrats disempower the very subjects whose lives they claim to preserve.
+In the name of comfort, safety, and prolonged life, technocracy disempowers the very subjects whose lives it claims to preserve.
 The zootechnical animal exchanges the human capacity for self-determination for the promised certainty of a better future.
 Moreno writes: